amadeus4dev/developer-guides/docs/resources/flights.md

 ### Analyse the flight price

 With the [Flight Price Analysis API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-price-analysis) we can check how the flight fare compares compares to historical fares for the same flight and whether the price we're getting is below or above average.
 All we need to do, is to provide the departure and destination airports, enter the departure date and specify the fair currency.
-For example, ff we are flying from Madrid (MAD) to Paris (CDG), our query will look as follows:
+For example, if we are flying from Madrid (MAD) to Paris (CDG), our query will look as follows:

 ```bash
 curl --request GET \